Like history? Here's a deal for you. Historic log cabins available -- if you can move them

 As an alternative to razing the structures, the Lake County Forest Preserve District is soliciting offers to purchase one or both of the cabins it owns in the Edward L. Ryerson Conservation Area near Riverwoods.

-As advertised, the buyer will identify the price, if any, they are willing to pay for the Borland and Kramer cabins.
+As advertised, the buyers will identify the price, if any, they are willing to pay for the Borland and Cramer cabins.

-However, the buyer has to identify the long-term intended use of the cabins, which must include their continued preservation for a period of time.
+However, the buyers have to identify the long-term intended use of the cabins, which must include their continued preservation for a period of time.
 That use has to be consistent with the cabins' listing on the National Register of Historic Places.

 But it can't be at Ryerson.
 The cabins have to be moved off the site by May 20 and out of Ryerson altogether by July 1.